jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Principle that objects are not disclosed to unauthorized subjects
     - Concept of measures used to ensure the protection of the secrecy of data, objects, and resources
     - Confidentiality protections prevent disclosure while protecting authorized access
-    - Preserving authorized restrictions on information access and disclosure, including the means for protecting personal privacy and prioprietary information
+    - Preserving authorized restrictions on information access and disclosure, including the means for protecting personal privacy and proprietary information
     - Sensitive data, including personally identifiable information (PII) must be kept confidential; confidentiality is different from secrecy
     - Preserving confidentiality means protecting an asset or data, even if it's not a secret